-Eugene will be accompanied on this hip walk through Leopoldstadt by architect Iva Shokoska, whose focus is on inspiring children through brighter, more fun and open buildings for teaching in Wien.
+Eugene was accompanied on this hip walk through Leopoldstadt by architect Iva Shokoska, whose focus is on inspiring children through brighter, more fun and open buildings for teaching in Wien.
 We welcome teachers, architects and children on the walk, to be part of the debate, as well as parents and anybody who cares about smart cities and future visionary city-planning.
 Eugene was very happy when his son Josef was asked to lead tours of his newly-built school, as a seven-year old child.
 This is a reminder that school architecture should be for kids, not adults.
 He showed local politicians, the architects, teachers, parents, bureaucrats and police around the new extension.

 We want to show you some beautiful examples of fine Vienna schools and universities.
 But also some crazy mistakes the city has made.

 Good school design can encourage kids to move more, to play, to dance, to eat together, to be more creative, to be happier.
-We should remember that kids don't just learn in schools - some avant garde schools make lessons in tree houses, forests, factories, in parks, by rivers or on boats, on farms.
+We should remember that kids don't just learn in schools - some avant-garde schools make lessons in tree houses, forests, factories, in parks, by rivers or on boats, on farms.